-Change is moving faster than ever and it isn’t happening in a void.
+Change is happening faster than ever and it isn’t happening in a void.
 STEM (science, technology, engineering, and mathematics) has had a profound impact on the way we live and work.
-STEM classes for kids affect what’s going on outside of the classroom.
-So, it should be no surprise that they’re useful for everyone, even non-engineers.
+STEM classes for kids can teach your child what’s going on outside of the classroom.
+Learning STEM topics is useful for everyone, even non-engineers.

 Students will get the opportunity to build and gain technological literacy.
 In addition, they learn to react to failure with grace and a willingness to keep on innovating.
 Read ahead to learn more about STEM classes for kids: what they teach, which programs are the best, and the best way to get started.